Lead Designer

 Key takeaways

-• Inclusion and acceptance is a key desire for this cohort
+• Inclusion and acceptance is a key desire for this user group

 • Users can’t find convenient gyms that meet their specific needs